Slow Rotation for the Super-Puff Planet Kepler-51d: Observations

 To extract the transit light curve from the {\it JWST} time-series data, we used the open-source \texttt{Eureka!}~pipeline \citep{Bell2022}.
 Our use of \texttt{Eureka!} mirrored the steps followed in other works that have processed NIRSpec data with \texttt{Eureka!} \citep[e.g.,][]{Lustig-Yaeger2023, May2023, Moran2023, Rustamkulov2023}, and we refer the reader to these works for more details about the \texttt{Eureka!}~data reduction pipeline than are given below.

-We began with the stage 1 outputs of the \texttt{jwst} pipeline \citep{Bushouse2022}.
-Stage 2 of the \texttt{Eureka!}~pipeline resembles that of the \texttt{jwst} pipeline, with minor additional functions, including the removal of the ``$1/f$'' background noise at the group level before determining the flux per integration.
-We skipped the flat-field and photometric calibration steps in stage 2, as they were unnecessary for producing a normalized light curve.
-We ran all other standard time-series observation steps.
-After a second round of background subtraction, stage 3 of the \texttt{Eureka!}~pipeline converted the 2D integration time series into 1D spectra using the optimal spectral extraction procedure of \citet{Horne1986}.
-During spectral extraction, we used an aperture half-width of $6$\,pixels and a $5$-$\sigma$ threshold for flagging outliers.
-In stage 4, we binned the light curve across the wavelength range $0.68$\,--\,$2.3\,\mu$m.
-The maximum wavelength of 2.3~$\mu$m was determined by minimizing the scatter in the resulting out-of-transit portion of the light curve.
+Beginning with the stage 0 uncalibrated files, we performed a stage 1 reduction, using the recommended settings and an $8$-$\sigma$ cosmic ray rejection threshold.
+Background subtraction was performed in stage 1 by fitting a linear function to each background column in the top and bottom $7$\,pixels of the subarray.
+In stage 2, we ran all standard time-series observation steps, except the flat-field and photometric calibration processes, as they are unnecessary for producing a normalized light curve.
+Stage 3 of the \texttt{Eureka!}~pipeline carried out a second round of background subtraction and converted the 2D integration time series into 1D spectra using the optimal spectral extraction procedure of \citet{Horne1986}.
+During spectral extraction, we adopted an aperture half-width of $2$\,pixels and performed background subtraction with an exclusion region half-width of $3$\,pixels.
+In stage 4, we binned the light curve across the wavelength range $0.55$\,--\,$5.4\,\mu$m, removing outliers that were ${>}3\sigma$ from a rolling median.
 Because we needed to perform a custom light curve fit, we skipped stages 5 and 6 of the \texttt{Eureka!}~pipeline.
 The resulting light curve showed a minor downward trend with time, possibly due to starspots.
 Before proceeding, we flattened the light curve by fitting a linear function to the out-of-transit data and dividing the entire light curve by this best-fit linear function.